thesagni/2023-AMSE-Sagni/project/project-plan.md

 * Data Type: XLS
 Road Accident Data in Münster

-Münster is famous for it's bicycle traffic and hence we see an increase in bicycle stations in this city in recent years.
+Münster is famous for it's bicycle traffic and hence it is called the 'Bicycle Capital of Germany'.
-This projects draws a connections between the increase in cycle stations (hence the cycle traffic) in Münster with the road accidents rate increase in Germany in the year 2020 and 2021
+This projects tries to draw a connections between the rate of in bicycle traffic in Münster from the data of  bicycle counting stations at 2 major locations in Münster with the road accidents rate increase in Münster and Germany in the year 2020 and 2021

 ## Work Packages